Guruvayur Sri Krishna Temple

 Choroonu

 This is the first rice-giving ceremony of a child before the Lord Guruvayurappan.
-All the items including cooked rice, payasam, plantain etc. are placed on a banana leaf and the children are fed each of the items.
+The child gets a meal of cooked rice, payasam, plantain etc. on a banana leaf.

 Sayanapradakshinam